 The task force meets annually in conjunction with the annual meetings of the Association of Academic Museums and Galleries (AAMG) and AAM and more often when required.
 We constantly monitor potential threats to university collections in the United States and abroad.

 Since its inception, the task force has included representatives from AAMG, AAM and its Accreditation Commission, the Association of Art Museum Directors (AAMD), the College Art Association (CAA), the Association of Art Museum Curators (AAMC), and the Samuel H. Kress Foundation.
 The task force recognizes that the risk to university collections is international and 2013 additions to the task force represent the University Museums and Collections (UMAC) committee of the International Council of Museums (ICOM), a part of the United Nations Educational Scientific and Cultural Organization (UNESCO).
 The task force operates under the umbrella of AAMG.
-It is co-chaired by Lyndel King, director and chief curator of the Frederick R. Weisman Art Museum at the University of Minnesota, and David Alan Robertson, director emeritus of the Mary and Leigh Block Museum of Art at Northwestern University.
+It is co-chaired by Lyndel King, director and chief curator of the Frederick R. Weisman Art Museum at the University of Minnesota, and John Versluis, dean of the Texas Heritage Museum at Hill College and current President of AAMG.